 While it’s important to have a range of different sales roles, it’s even more critical to train them with strategies that directly relate to their key responsibilities.
-For example, you’ll want to train sales development representatives on how to get past a gatekeeper when making cold calls and how to handle rejection.
+For example, you’ll want to train sales development representatives (SDRs) on how to get past a gatekeeper when making cold calls and how to handle rejection.

-On the other hand, you’ll want to teach account executives how to overcome objections, uncover pain points, and close deals.
+For instance, you’ll want to teach account executives how to overcome objections, uncover pain points, and close deals.
 Account managers should be skilled in handling onboarding issues and finding opportunities to upsell and cross-sell your other products and services.

 Some of the different sales roles you may want to consider include:

 - Sales development representatives: These team members are responsible for cultivating leads with cold calls and emails, then sending interested leads to a sales executive for a demo or in-person meeting.